jefwagner/numpy-flint/docs/index.rst

 **flint**\ : Rounded Floating Point Intervals data type
 =======================================================

 This package implements a rounded **fl**\ oating point **int**\ ervals or ``flint`` data-type in python and NumPy.
 The floating point interval type contains a pair of numbers that define the endpoint of an interval, and the exact value of a computation always lies somewhere in that interval.
-This type addresses one shortcoming of floating point
-numbers: equality comparisons.
+This type addresses one shortcoming of floating point numbers: equality comparisons.
 For this package, the equality operator for flints is implemented such that any overlap of the interval will be treated as equal, and should be though of as 'could be equal'.

 .. toctree::
     :maxdepth: 1

     usage
+    python_api
+    c_api
+    c_ext_api

 .. todo::